jdmau72/Grading-Tools-/README.md

 # sortSubmissions.py
 This program can help you download all submissions from D2L and separate them neatly into each student's folder.
-It will also automatically extract any .zip files in the submissions.
+It will also automatically extract any .zip files in the submissions, and can remove the auto-generated filenames that get added to each submitted file.

 ### Why use this program?
 D2L allows you to download all user submission at once as a large zip file.